dolbeysystems/fusion-cac-web-docs/content/coding-user-guide/coding-a-patient-chart/adding-codes/_index.md

 Click on **Add Code from Encoder** + to launch the Encoder.
 Continue to use the encoder and accept the final code which will be returned to your chart.

-> [!info]
+> [!caution] Adding From Encoder Varies
 > The exact functionality of adding a code from encoder can vary depending on your facility settings
 > and the encoder used.
+>
-Please consult your manager if you need further instructions.
+> Please consult your manager if you need further instructions.

 ## Editing a Code